a-jean-andreasian/not_gitmodules/README.md

 in `notgitmodules.yaml`.

 ---
+## Worth to mention

+- `not_gitmodules` doesn't require for you to keep the folders with modules.
+You can safely .gitignore/delete them.
+- Do not use matching names for the repositories in `notgitmodules.yaml` file.
+In that case only the first repository will be downloaded and the second one - skipped.

+---
 ## License

 This project is licensed under a **Custom License**.
 See the [LICENSE](./LICENSE) file for full details.